wqking/markdownutil/doc/addtoc2md.md

 inputFile
 The file name of the markdown file (.md).
 It can contain wildcard.
 The inputFile can be specified multiple times.

+## Why anther tool while there are existing tools to add TOC to markdown?

+Because I need some features lacked in other tools

+1. Use `<a>` anchor tag as the TOC target.
+So that the existing markdown-to-HTML converter is happy with the TOC.
+2. Selectively generate TOC for lengthy article with enough headings.
+I don't want to add `<!--toc->` for every article manually, and I want only longer article has TOC.